xtralifecloud/unity-sdk/Docs/getting_started.md

 	};
 ~~~~

-This should be done at the very startup, after the clan has been received.
+This should be done at the very startup, after the cloud has been received.
 The handler is chosen when an HTTP request is built, so if you change it while an HTTP request is running, it will have no effect.

 # Bundle